Division algebras and MRD codes from skew polynomials: Introduction

+Our codes can be seen as generalizations of both the classical and twisted Gabidulin codes in \cite{Gabidulin}, resp., \cite{Sheekey16}.
+We put Sheekey's construction \cite{Sheekey} in a broader context which helps to understand it better, and potentially allows other ways to generalize MRD coding using skew polynomials.
+The drawback is that rather early on we have to rigorously restrict the choice of the polynomials $f$ we can employ, and that the construction remains rather theoretical.

+Sheekey \cite{Sheekey} only considers skew polynomials $f\in K[t;\sigma]$ with coefficients in cyclic Galois field extensions for his construction and limits himself to the case that the minimal central left multiple of $f$ has maximal degree.
+He misses out on codes (with matrix entries both in a noncommutative division algebra, and with entries in fields) and algebras that can be obtained by employing skew polynomials with coefficients in a noncommutative division algebra.
+He also misses out on constructions using $f\in D[t;\delta]$.
+We construct both new division algebras and MRD codes with entries in a noncommutative division algebra, and with entries in fields.

 The first five Sections of the paper contain the preliminaries (Section 1) and theoretical background needed to obtain the main results (Sections 2 to 5).
-We propose a definition for a generalized maximum rank distance code in $M_k(B)$, $B$ a division algebra, that generalizes the one where $B$ is a (finite) field.
+Let $D$ be a division algebra of degree $d$ over its center, and $f\in R=D[t;\sigma,\delta]$ a monic irreducible skew polynomial with a bound that lies in the center $C(R)$ of $R$.

-While developing the theory, we point out how the choice of $D$ and the polynomial $f$ has to be restricted in order to construct both division algebras and generalized MRD codes out of $f$, a scalar $\nu\in D$ and a suitable $\rho\in {\rm Aut}(D)$.
+While developing the theory, we point out how the choice of $D$ and the polynomial $f$ has to be restricted in order to construct both division algebras and MRD codes out of $f$, a scalar $\nu\in D$ and a suitable $\rho\in {\rm Aut}(D)$.